-RESULTS:

-3D Surface
+RESULTS: 3D Surface

-The 3D View and False Color View of the seeds show a complex surface structure.
-It provides users a straightforward tool to directly observe the morphology of the surface from different angles.
-The overall form was then removed from the surface in order to calculate the local surface roughness of the seeds, and the texture direction of the lettuce seed.
+The 3D View and False Color View of a randomly selected area on the sample surface after the waviness has been removed.
+It provides users a straightforward tool to directly observe the distribution and morphology of the surface features from different angles.